Can Stem Cells Heal the Brain After Stroke?

 How soon after a stroke can a patient receive stem cell therapy?

-- Early Stage (Within Hours to Days): Some research indicates that introducing these regenerative cells within the first 48 hours could reduce inflammation and prevent additional harm.
-However, this phase is still being studied, as the brain is in a highly delicate state during the initial recovery period.
+Early Stage (Within Hours to Days): Research indicates introducing regenerative cells within first 48 hours may reduce inflammation and prevent additional damage.
+This phase remains under study, as the brain is extremely delicate during initial recovery.

-- Chronic Phase (Months to Years): While this treatment is believed to work best when administered earlier, some research suggests that even those affected months or years ago may still experience improvements.
-In these cases, it may help enhance motor function and cognitive abilities by supporting brain plasticity and regeneration.
+Chronic Phase (Months to Years): While earlier administration is generally more effective, some research suggests individuals affected months or years ago may still see improvements.
+In such cases, it may enhance motor function and cognitive abilities by supporting brain plasticity and regeneration.

 Are there any alternative regenerative treatments for recovery besides stem cell therapy?